punyjin/punyjin/README.md

 ---

 ### My Personal History
-I started learning to code when I was 13.
-I began taking it more seriously at the age of 15 when I got involved in a website project for a game written in PHP.
-It was my first project, and it sparked my interest in programming.
-Learning PHP allowed me to delve into HTML/CSS/JS and managing PostgreSQL, connecting databases to websites.
+I started learning how to code when I was 13, and I started taking it more seriously when I was 15.
+When I was involved in a website project for a game written in PHP, it was my first project.
+And studying PHP helped me dive deeper into HTML/CSS/JS. and managed PostgreSQL, which connected the database to the website at the time.

-In 2019, I was tasked with building a game server system, which required me to study C# more intensively.
+In 2019, I was assigned to help build a game server system.
+At that time it was very difficult because I had only just begun to learn how to use C#.
+But luckily, my older siblings were always there to advise me on what to do and to help me.
+Really thanks to them.
+Anyway, I need to learn more about C# to use with Unity as well.

-From 2020 to 2023, I pursued Computer Graphics studies, but I eventually switched my major to IT as I realized it was a better fit for me.
+From 2020 to 2023, I studied Computer Graphics.
+When I graduated from that field of study I changed my major to study IT.
+Because I think it's more suitable for me.
+And it's my favorite thing to do in my free time.

-Currently, I'm diving deeper into coding.
-In my classes, I'm focusing on Front-End development, and I plan to explore Back-End and other related subjects.
-I'm dedicated to learning as much as I can, both inside and outside the classroom, to pursue my dream of becoming a game developer.
-While I currently have classroom knowledge, I'm actively seeking to expand my skills.
+These days, I'm learning more about coding. in my class I am focused on Back-End development and I plan to explore Front-End and other related subjects.
+I am dedicated to learning as much as possible both inside and outside of the classroom.

+To pursue my dream of becoming a game developer.
+Even though I currently have knowledge in the classroom But I am still actively trying to expand my skills.
-That's a brief overview of my journey.
+That's a brief overview of my trip.

 ---
 <div style="text-align: center;">